FuelLabs/fuels-wallet/.changeset/brave-starfishes-accept.md

 '@fuel-wallet/sdk': minor
 ---

-Enable other Wallets to beening expose as Connectors using Fuel Wallet Connectors feature.
+Enable other Wallets to being exposed as Connectors using the Fuel Wallet Connectors feature.